spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### what_to_watch.py
 * This script takes movie or show titles input by the user and outputs one for the user to watch next.
 The user is also given the option to re-pick.

+### script.py
+* This script stitches together two or more images that have overlapping areas.